miklevin/Pipulate.com/software.md

 The above example will drop a comma separated value file (CSV) on your drive in the same location as where you created the Jupyter Notebook.
 The file will contain a list of countries with populations, land area and density from the table that was displaying on that URL.
+This is direct from webpage to Pandas dataframe.
+Why wouldn't you?

 This trick doesn't always work, but when it does, it's glorious.
 The process can be reversed as follows, and is another way to get database-like functionality without all the fuss.

 ```python
 df = pd.read_csv("countries.csv")